 12. Cat Ear Knit Balaclava Pattern by pixiebell

 This fun and whimsical balaclava features pointed cat-like ears.
-When you wear this hat there is no doubt you will stand out.
+When you wear this hat there is no doubt you will stand out. make sure to knit a matching cat hat for your furry friend.

 This balaclava knitting pattern is recommended for an intermediate to advanced knitter.
 You will need knowledge of basic stitches, how to increase, knit in the round on circular needles, and how to pick up stitches.
 This hat is designed to fit the average 20–23 inch adult and teen head.